-Public Holidays Botswana 2024
+Public Holidays in Botswana

 Botswana, a landlocked country in Southern Africa, is distinguished by its striking landscape, defined by the Kalahari Desert and the Okavango Delta, which becomes a lush animal habitat during seasonal floods.
 The massive Central Kalahari Game Reserve, with its fossilized river valleys and undulating grasslands, is home to numerous animals including giraffes, cheetahs, hyenas, and wild dogs.
 Known for its commitment to wildlife conservation, Botswana offers some of the most spectacular and unspoiled wilderness areas in Africa, making it a prime destination for safari enthusiasts and nature lovers.